missing-semester/missing-semester/_2020/command-line.md

   id: e8BO_dYxk5c
 ---

-In this lecture we will go through several ways in which you can improve your workflow when using the shell.
+In this lecture, we will go through several ways in which you can improve your workflow when using the shell.
 We have been working with the shell for a while now, but we have mainly focused on executing different commands.
 We will now see how to run several processes at the same time while keeping track of them, how to stop or pause a specific process and how to make a process run in the background.

 We will also learn about different ways to improve your shell and other tools, by defining aliases and configuring them using dotfiles.
 Both of these can help you save time, e.g. by using the same configurations in all your machines without having to type long commands.
 We will look at how to work with remote machines using SSH.

 # Job Control

-In some cases you will need to interrupt a job while it is executing, for instance if a command is taking too long to complete (such as a `find` with a very large directory structure to search through).
+In some cases, you will need to interrupt a job while it is executing, for instance, if a command is taking too long to complete (such as a `find` with a very large directory structure to search through).
 Most of the time, you can do `Ctrl-C` and the command will stop.
 But how does this actually work and why does it sometimes fail to stop the process?